reactjs/react.dev/beta/src/pages/apis/usestate.md

 }
 ```

 This is because [states behaves like a snapshot](/learn/state-as-a-snapshot).
-Updating state requests another render with the new state value, but does not affect the `count` JavaScript variable in your already running event handler.
+Updating state requests another render with the new state value, but does not affect the `count` JavaScript variable in your already-running event handler.

 If you need to use the next state, you can save it in a variable before passing it to the `set` function: